GoogleCloudPlatform/compute-image-tools/README.md

 ## [Daisy](daisy)

-Daisy is a solution for running complex, multi-step workflows on GCE.
+Daisy is a solution for running multi-step workflows on GCE.

 ### [Daisy Workflows](daisy_workflows)